15 Things To Do In Georgetown That Will Change Your Life Forever

 If fishing isn’t your thing, Winyah Bay is also perfect for a peaceful boat ride, where you can cruise through lush salt marshes, spot dolphins, and enjoy breathtaking sunset views.
 Nature lovers can explore the remote barrier islands or take a guided eco-tour to learn about the bay’s diverse ecosystem.
 With its calm waters and rich marine life, Winyah Bay is the perfect destination for anyone looking to relax, explore, or reel in the catch of the day!

-8. Discover the Rice Museum
+8. Rice Museum

 Georgetown’s history is deeply intertwined with rice production, and the Rice Museum offers a fascinating look at how this industry shaped the town and the entire Lowcountry region.
 Housed in the historic Town Clock building, the museum features artifacts, maps, and exhibits that detail the rise of rice cultivation in the 18th and 19th centuries, as well as the labor and expertise of the enslaved West Africans who made it possible.